-Now raise the trailer and tow vehicle to the full height of the hitch jack (See Fig. 7) and then attach the LEVELING BARS.
-(See Fig. 4, 5 & 6).
-Lower the tow vehicle and trailer (See Fig. 7).
+Now raise the trailer and tow vehicle to the full height of the hitch jack (See Fig. 8) and then attach the LEVELING BARS.
+(See Fig. 4 & 5) and lever the tension on the bars (see figure 6.
+Lower the tow vehicle and trailer (See Fig. 8).

 The hitch ball should be level to slightly higher.
-Readjust leveling bars until this condition is correct by increasing or decreasing the length the chain engaged in A-frame saddle bracket.
+Readjust leveling bars until this condition is correct by increasing or decreasing the length the chain engaged in "A" frame saddle bracket (Figure 5).
 Short chain raises hitch ball, longer chain lowers it.
 A level condition will result in the best balance for towing and steering control as the weight-equalizing hitch distributes the hitch load.